The Watchmaker’s Hand Excerpt

 Ah, of course.

-The exit door that led to the mast and the stairs to safety had buckled.
+The exit door in the floor that led down to the mast, to the ladder, to safety, had buckled.
 He climbed from his seat briefly and tugged.
 Useless.

 There was only one other exit—above him.
 But that gave no access to the mast.